 With $45 million in financing from the Overseas Private Investment Corp. and $5 million in equity from Habitat, the Omidyar Network Fund and Triple Jump, the Dutch fund manager, the fund will lend to selected microfinance institutions around the world that will make loans to individual families for home improvement, incremental housing, land acquisition and new construction.

-Valenstein and a team of Bingham lawyers, including Madi Ford, Anne Bandes, Nicole Moniz, Steve Ni and Jacob Harrell, worked for several years on the matter, setting up the fund, handling the tax planning, negotiating the loan agreements with OPIC and the micro lenders, establishing the compliance programs, and other fund organizational work.
+Valenstein and a team of Bingham lawyers, including Madi Ford, Anne Bandes, Steve Ni and Jacob Harrell, worked for several years on the matter, setting up the fund, handling the tax planning, negotiating the loan agreements with OPIC and the micro lenders, establishing the compliance programs, and other fund organizational work.